 Help collect and process more plastic packaging than we sell by 2025.

 We can’t reach our ‘better plastic’ goals unless there’s enough high-quality post-consumer recycled materials available.
 There’s no shortage of plastic in the system – but there are some big challenges.
 Turning plastic waste and pollution into usable material relies on local collection and sorting facilities.
 There also needs to be technical innovation and new solutions to make collecting and reprocessing materials commercially viable.

 We introduced this goal in 2019 to stimulate recycling in our markets.
-To achieve our goal, we need to help collect and process around 600,000 tonnes of plastic annually by 2025.
 We are implementing a robust measurement approach to track collection and processing.

 We’ve developed country-specific plans and we’re working with a large number of partner organisations to help collect and process plastic packaging, with programmes in multiple countries, including Brazil, India, Indonesia, Philippines, Russia, South Africa, Thailand, UK and US.
 This includes direct investments and partnerships in waste collection and processing, buying recycled plastics, and through supporting well-designed Extended Producer Responsibility (EPR) schemes in which we directly pay for the collection of our packaging.

 In India, for example, we’re working with the United Nations Development Programme (UNDP) to protect the livelihoods of informal waste collectors, who help segregate, collect and recycle packaging.
 The partnership has reached more than 33,000 households and collected 2,500 tonnes of plastic waste so far.
 We’re using what we’ve learnt and we're replicating our work with UNDP with other partners in countries such as Pakistan.